PyPSA/pypsa-usa/README.md

 # PyPSA-USA

 **NOTE: This model is under active development.
 The western interconnection is stable, however you are likely to find bugs in the workflow as we continue to develop the model.
-Please file github issues or email ctehran@stanford.edu for support**
+Please file github issues or email ktehranchi@stanford.edu for support**

 Model [Documentation](https://pypsa-usa.readthedocs.io/en/latest/)